Designing a Perfect Sleeping Machine!

 The density is expressed in "ILD" which stands for Indentation Load Deflection.
 It is a measurement of how hard or soft a foam material is.
 In technical terms, it's the number of pounds of pressure required to indent 4" of foam by 25% using a 50 square inch indentation.
 For SOFT, the ILD is around "20".
 For MEDIUM density, it is around "30".
 For FIRM density it's around "40".

 As springy [you feel like you are bouncing] as medium density latex can be, it also can be too "hard" depending at this firmness for the mattress or topper.
-MF, on the other hand, is made of lower density (firmness) material and always appears more comfortable than latex.
+MF, on the other hand, even if it is made of medium or high density (firmness) foam always appears more comfortable than latex.
 It's important to understand that you don't want MEDIUM or FIRM density for the top layers of a latex mattress.
-The top layer should be SOFT.
+The top layer should be SOFT for latex; soft or medium for MF.

 A mattress or topper with medium to firm density, for most people, is akin to sleeping on a slightly padded "tabletop" as the woman in the right-side picture shows.
 Very, very hard and that in turn, doesn't allow the body's "pressure-points" (hips and shoulders) to be supported especially if you are a "SIDE-SLEEPER".
 Consequently, you toss and turn trying to relieve those pressure points and feel like you are bouncing to boot!